What Supervisors Need to Know about Returning to the Workplace

-As the university enters Phase 4 of the Return to Work Plan you may have employees who continue to work remotely during some or all of their work hours as a consequence of their own health risk, the health risk of others they live with, their child care responsibilities, or the nature of their work.
+Units may have employees who are continuing to work remotely during some or all of their work hours as a consequence of their own health risk, the health risk of others they live with, their child care responsibilities, or the nature of their work.

 Coordinate with your unit HR Contact to be sure the right documentation is completed for staff and administrators who are working remotely.

-- Employees working remotely during the fall should have a Temporary Remote Work Authorization [pdf].
+- Employees working remotely during through May 15, 2021 should have a Temporary Remote Work Authorization [pdf].
 This agreement should be kept on file in your department.

-- Employees who will be working remotely on a long term basis, beyond December 31, 2020, need to complete a Telecommuting Agreement[pdf] in accordance with the telecommuting policy [pdf].
+- Employees who will be working remotely on a longer term basis, beyond May 15, 2021, need to complete a Telecommuting Agreement[pdf] in accordance with the telecommuting policy [pdf].

 Your HR Contact is available to assist you as you transition employees back into the workplace, support employees who are continuing remote work, and adapt to a changing campus.
-Your college or administrative unit also has a Deployment Team that is available to answer questions.
 If you need additional support please reach out to Human Resources.

 - COVID-19 Basics